 Dyed patterns like batik and tie-dye are well received by plain weave fabrics.
 Specialty finishes like the nap of flannel or the parchment of organdy work well on plain weave.
 Embossed fabrics like taffeta use a plain weave fabric.
-Sheer fabrics used for scarves and bridal veils are made of a plain weave fabric and the light weave allows soft colors to shine through.
+Sheer fabrics used for scarves and bridal veils are made of plain weave fabric, and the light weave allows soft colors to shine through.

 Variations of Plain Weave

 There are variations of plain weave fabrics.
 These variations are known as: